 The good news: If you are disenrolled from a SNP, you will be provided a Special Enrollment Period allowing you the opportunity to join another Medicare Advantage plan or Medicare Part D plan.

-What else do I need to know about this type of plan?
+Question: What else do I need to know about this type of Medicare plan?

-Still have more questions?
+Still have a few questions about Special Needs Plans?
 Click here to let us know.